View collection as a list.

 - clean pagination in printed reports

-To give you an idea of what these features provide, take a look at the image in the middle, at the top of this page.
+To give you an idea of what these features provide, take a look at the image (labeled "View details for a single item") on the left side of the second row of images at the top of this page.
 Click on the image to get a full-size view of the window, where you will see examples of some of these formatting capabilities.

 To further explore Recollector, you can examine the complete Recollector User's Guide which is available on the web.
-(Or download the full Recollector User's Guide [Windows version] as a PDF file.)
 Read it or browse it to get a full idea of what the program is and what it can do.
 The Recollector Help Book for the Mac version of Recollector is also available on the web.

 The Windows and Macintosh versions of Recollector are nearly identical.
 But for a short description of the few places where the two versions differ, read this document.

 Click here to see a list of the features and fixes that have been added to Recollector in revisions over the past few years.

 System requirements: Recollector runs under any of the modern versions of MS/Windows (Windows 7, Windows 8, Windows 10, Windows 11).

 System requirements: Recollector requires version 10.9 (Mavericks) or later of OS X. Recollector has been tested on versions up through 11.0 (Big Sur).

 The latest version of Recollector can be downloaded by clicking on the appropriate button below.
 If you don't have a license key, Recollector will run in "demo" mode.
 If you already have a licensed version of Recollector, you can update to the latest version by downloading and installing again.